toepump/toepump.github.io/content/posts/rmpc.md

 mkdir -p ~/.config/mpd
 ```

-3. Grab the configuration example template (it explains many of the config parameters) and copy it into a new `mpd.conf` file
+3. Grab the configuration example template and copy it into a new `mpd.conf` file.

+The example template is a mostly commented out file that explains all of the parameters and provides commented-out common defaults.

 ```bash
 cp /usr/share/doc/mpd/mpdconf.example ~/.config/mpd/mpd.conf